-Module label Migration between Time and Temporality: Regional Perspectives Modulkürzel mir220 Credit points 18.0 KP Workload 540 h Verwendbarkeit des Moduls Master's Programme European Master in Migration and Intercultural Relations (Master) &gt; Mastermodule Zuständige Personen Dozent, Gast (Module counselling)Butler, Martin (module responsibility) Prerequisites - Skills to be acquired in this module Learning Outcomes (LO) (LO 2) acquired in-depth knowledge about theories on migration and inter/transcultural relations and multiculturalism and the ability to autonomously contextualise terms and concepts in related fields (modules 11, 13, 22); (LO 3) acquired knowledge about and experience with research methods, methodology and knowledge production and be able to reflect their significance, unpredictability and interdependencies in transcultural contexts; (LO 6) acquired competence to evaluate the relevance of disciplinary as well as multi-/inter-/transdisciplinary approaches to specific research questions including the ability to position his/her own work in the field of studies and its emerging issues; (LO 7) developed an understanding of theories, concepts and policies related to at least one of the programme's foci (i.e. gender, diversity and intersectionality; development, conflict and justice; representation, power relations and knowledge production; education and citizenship) and acknowledges their cross-cutting and strategic relevance in the field of migration and intercultural relations; (LO 11) practical expertise to present and structure an argument in academic English based on enhanced reading and writing skills in various genres; (LO 12) acquired competence in handling new media and communication technology in a critical and reflexive way scrutinising its indications and connotations; (LO 14) developed competence in self-management including the ability to prioritize, set goals and make decisions in individual and group work processes; (LO 15) the ability to identify and critique discriminating forms of verbal and non verbal communication, reflecting power relations and his/her own biases aiming at self Module contents 1 Migration and Integration The module focuses on integration paradigms in the light of theory, policy (and politics) and practice.
-Concepts of conformity, assimilation, melting not and politics) and practice.
+Migration between Time and Temporality: Regional Perspectives mir220 18.0 KP 540 h Master's Programme European Master in Migration and Intercultural Relations (Master) > Mastermodule Dozent, Gast (Module counselling)Butler, Martin (module responsibility) Learning Outcomes (LO) (LO 2) acquired in-depth knowledge about theories on migration and inter/transcultural relations and multicultural is and multicultural mand the ability to autonomously contextualise terms and concepts in related fields (modules 11, 13, 22); (LO 3) acquired knowledge about and experience with research methods, methodology and knowledge production and be able to reflect their significance, unpredictability and interdependencies in transcultural contexts; (LO 6) acquired competence to evaluate the relevance of disciplinary as well as multi-/inter-/transdisciplinary approaches to specific research questions including the ability to position his/her own work in the field of studies and its emerging issues; (LO 7) developed an understanding of theories, concepts and policies related to at least one of the programme's foci (i.e. gender, diversity and intersectionality; development, conflict and justice; representation, power relations and knowledge production; education and citizenship) and acknowledges their cross-cutting and strategic relevance in the field of migration and intercultural relations; (LO 11) practical expertise to present and structure an argument in academic English based on enhanced reading and writing skills in various genres; (LO 12) acquired competence in handling new media and communication technology in a critical and reflexive way scrutinising its indications and connotations; (LO 14) developed competence in self-management including the ability to prioritize, set goals and make decisions in individual and group work processes; (LO 15) the ability to identify and critique discriminating forms of verbal and no verbal communication, reflecting power relations and his/her own biases aiming at secondary. reflective interaction.
+1 Migration and Integration The module focuses on integration paradigms in the light of theory, policy (and politics) and practice.
 Concepts of conformity, assimilation, melting pot and multiculturalism are discussed from synchronic and diachronic perspectives against the backdrop of terms such as integration, welfare and solidarity.
 The module is divided into three thematic sections: 1.
 Theorising migration: Students revise, systemise and deepen their knowledge on migration theory and methodological nationalism obtained in the first semester; 2.
 Integration: Theories and policies concerning immigration, focusing on: inherent nonassimilation, assimilation, integration, multiculturalism, acculturation, inclusion; 3.
-Welfare state and integration: Students get insights into the welfare state social policy - integration nexus and discuss recent social dynamics in the EU and globally.
-2 Migration, Borders and Citizenship In this module, students familiarise with definitions and basic concepts of
+Welfare state and integration: Students get insights into the welfare state - social policy - integration nexus and discuss recent social dynamics in the EU and globally.
+2 Migration, Borders and Citizenship